 “Ever wanted to question what goes on in the forgotten parts of our towns and cities?
 I think Steve Dillon has been exploring on your behalf, and has returned with interesting tales to tell.”

-Another great review of The Beard and other Weirdness –
+Review of The Beard and other Weirdness (Steve Dillon)

 It seems very fitting that the first story in Steve Dillon’s “The Beard and Other Weirdness” begins with a quote from Clive Barker, being that this particular chilling collection would not be out of place rubbing shoulders with Barker’s works.
 The cover alone brings up good memories of the Books of Blood and Cabal.
 I will be honest, it was the artwork painted by Dillon himself which piqued my interest from the start.